-The policy also takes into account the National Curriculum computing programmes of study.
+The policy also takes into account the National Curriculum computing programmes of study and specific guidance provided in Teaching Online Safety and Education For A Connected World publications.

 3. Roles and responsibilities

 3.1 The governing body

 The governing body has overall responsibility for monitoring this policy and holding the headteacher to account for its implementation.